Trzin: History

 The oldest preserved document to mention Trzin is dated 15 May 1273.
 The document is a confirmation by the Carniolan state governor that a certain Vilijem Svibenjki yielded rights to six farms in Trzin on the behalf of the German nobility; the town is mentioned under the name of Direzin.
 Later documents refer to the town as Terzzein, Terzeyn, Trezein, and Tersein.

 Roman archaeological excavations testify to Roman settlements because the Roman road from Emona to Celeia led through Trzin.
 A local quarry has yielded a Neolithic stone hatchet, which proves the presence of a permanent settlement of this area.

 Johann Weikhard von Valvasor described the inhabitants of Trzin as being renowned for making excellent beds, fishing nets, fishing rods and ropes, although they were mostly stock farmers.
 The local sausage makers are supposedly the "inventors" of Carniola sausage (Kranjska klobasa).

 Together with inhabitants of Mengeš and Goričice, the people of Trzin defeated the Turks on Mengeš Field.
 On 8 September 1813, they fought with Napoleon's Austrian soldiers on Mengeš Field, attacking the 7,000 Frenchmen led by General Belotti.

 During the French annexation, brigands flourished in the area, some staying after the French forces had pulled back.
 According to a well-known story, the most famous brigand, Dimež (Franc Sicherl) and his accomplice Pepelnak (Matijc Mlakar), were killed by the smoke of Trzin's brickyard, on 20 January 1862.

 Men from Trzin fought in World War I on the northern border under Rudolf Maister.
 Eleven men from Trzin fell and four were recorded as missing.
 During World War I, a nearby airport was used as a base for thirty-two airplanes.
 During World War II, 25 townsfolk were killed, three died as hostages, five other inhabitants died in internment, and 79 were evicted from their homes.

-Trzin played an important role in the Slovenian Independence War of 1991, when the army of the Slovenian Territorial Defence and the Yugoslav National Army fought on the bridge over the Pšata River on 27 June 1991.
-Four soldiers from the Yugoslav National Army were killed, along with one Territorial Defence member.
+Trzin played an important role in the Slovenian Independence War of 1991, when the army of the Slovenian Territorial Defence and the Yugoslav People's Army fought on the bridge over the Pšata River on 27 June 1991.
+Four soldiers from the Yugoslav People's Army were killed, along with one Territorial Defence member.

 Until 1998, Trzin was part of the Municipality of Domžale.